KTG97/How-bring-back-ReadyBoost-after-its-removal-in-Windows-11/README.md

-# How-bring-back-ReadyBoost-after-its-removal-in-Windows-11
+Plug in your USB Flash Drive.
-Open PowerShell(Admin)
+Open PowerShell (Admin).
-And run the script given the readyboost cache file will there first plug pendrive then run the script and then unplug the pendrive for 10 seconds and after that plug it in and there you go
+Copy and paste the ReadyBoost Script into the terminal and press Enter.
+Follow the on-screen prompts to select your drive and choose a cache size.
+Unplug the USB drive for 10 seconds.
+Plug it back in.
+Check your drive properties (Right-click Drive > Properties > ReadyBoost) to see the changes.